DawievLill/Macro-318/README.md

 # Macro-318
-Code repository for an udergraduate macroeconomics course.
+Code repository for an undergraduate macroeconomics course.

 # Course outline